goshacmd/xtr/README.md

 account = engine.execute :CREATE_ACCOUNT
 ```

 It will return account ID.
+You will need it to manage balances and
+orders.

 #### Balance management

-Crediting and debiting account balances is easy:
+Crediting and debiting account balances is easy — just pass account ID,
+instrument name and amount:

 ```ruby
 # Crediting